Browse

 Diabetes is a chronic condition that impairs your pup’s ability to regulate blood sugar levels.
 Symptoms include excessive thirst, frequent urination, and weight loss.
 It is often managed but not cured.

-• Regular Exercise: Help your dog maintain a healthy weight through regular exercise.
+• Regular exercise: Help your dog maintain a healthy weight through regular exercise.
 Consistent physical activity helps regulate blood sugar levels.

-• Monitor Symptoms: Watch for signs of diabetes and seek veterinary advice if symptoms appear.
+• Monitor symptoms: Watch for signs of diabetes and seek veterinary advice if symptoms appear.
 Early diagnosis and management are crucial for your pup's well-being.

-Kidney Disease
+Kidney disease

 Kidney disease can affect dogs of any age but is more common in older dogs.
 Symptoms include increased thirst, frequent urination, and lethargy.
 Chronic kidney disease progresses over time and can be life-threatening if not managed properly.

-• Regular Checkups: Routine blood and urine tests can detect kidney issues early.
+Routine blood and urine tests can detect kidney issues early.
 Early intervention can slow the progression of the disease.

-• Hydration: Ensure your pup has access to fresh water at all times.
+Ensure your pup has access to fresh water at all times.
 Proper hydration helps support kidney function.

-• Diet Management: Feed a balanced diet that supports kidney health, and consult your vet about any necessary dietary adjustments.
+Feed a balanced diet that supports kidney health, and consult your vet about any necessary dietary adjustments.
 A kidney-friendly diet often includes restricted protein, phosphorus, and sodium levels.

-Signs to Watch For
+Signs to watch for

 • Lethargy: Unusual tiredness or reluctance to move can signal various health problems, from infections to chronic diseases like diabetes or arthritis.
 Monitor changes in activity levels and consult a vet if lethargy persists.

-• Appetite Changes: Significant increases or decreases in food consumption can indicate underlying issues such as dental problems, gastrointestinal distress, or systemic illnesses like diabetes or kidney disease.
+• Appetite changes: Significant increases or decreases in food consumption can indicate underlying issues such as dental problems, gastrointestinal distress, or systemic illnesses like diabetes or kidney disease.

-• Vomiting/Diarrhea: Occasional vomiting or diarrhea may not be alarming, but persistent gastrointestinal issues warrant a vet visit.
+• Vomiting/diarrhea: Occasional vomiting or diarrhea may not be alarming, but persistent gastrointestinal issues warrant a vet visit.
 These symptoms can result from dietary indiscretion, infections, or more serious conditions like pancreatitis or intestinal blockages.

-• Labored Breathing: Difficulty breathing or excessive panting without exertion can indicate respiratory or cardiovascular issues.
+• Labored breathing: Difficulty breathing or excessive panting without exertion can indicate respiratory or cardiovascular issues.
 Rapid breathing, coughing, or wheezing are also red flags that need immediate veterinary assessment.

-Emergency Preparedness
+Emergency preparedness

-• First Aid Kit: Keep a pet-specific first aid kit both at home and in your car.
+Keep a pet-specific first aid kit both at home and in your car.
 A good kit should include:

 • Bandages and gauze pads for wound care